Bioconductor/bioc_git_transition/doc/scenario-4-push-to-release-branch.md

 # Scenario 4: Push updates to release branch (RELEASE_X_Y)

-Developers will have write access to only the most recent release, example, `RELEASE_3_5` if `RELEASE_3_6` is the current development cycle.
-Whatever updates developers make to their `master` branch will be captured in the latest development cycle.
+Developers will have write access to only the most recent release branch (currently, the `RELEASE_3_5` branch).
+Any updates made to the `master` branch will be captured as the latest development cycle (eventually becoming the `RELEASE_3_6` branch).

 NOTE: For developers who are used to the SVN way of development in Bioconductor, `devel` (svn) --> `master` (git).

 ## Steps:

-1. Pull any changes from Github or other `origin` repository
+1. Pull any changes from GitHub or other `origin` repository

     ```
     git pull